danreedy/acts_as_temporary/README.md

 ## Requirements

 This project builds upon ActiveRecord and for that reason you must use it within a Rails application.
-Currently this gem has only been tested against a rails 3.1 application.
+The distributed gem is intended for a **Rails 3.1.x** application.
+If you are running a **Rails 3.0.x** application you will need to switch to the [rails-3.0.x branch](https://github.com/danreedy/acts_as_temporary/tree/rails-3.0.x)

 ## Installation